drewm27/speakerrankings/passive-floorstanding-large-pages/KEF+Q11+Meta.md

 layout: page
 title: KEF Q11 Meta Specifications and Review
 cover-img: "/assets/img/homeimage.jpg"
 share-description: "The KEF Q11 Meta ranks #20 out of 26 total Large Size Floorstanding Speakers.
-Find all the specifications and reviews in one place
+Find all the specifications and reviews in one place"
 ---

 The KEF Q11 Meta ranks #20 out of 26 total [Large Size Floorstanding Speakers](/passive-floorstanding-large/).
 See [Top Recommended Speakers By Preference](/#top-recommended-speakers-by-preference) for all the top speaker suggestions.